velicast/WMW/README.md

 # HAMUHI

-A reference implementation of the algorithm proposed in https://arxiv.org/abs/1707.02362
+A fast heuristic algorithm for community detection in large-scale complex networks.
+This is a reference implementation of the algorithm proposed in https://arxiv.org/abs/1707.02362

 # To build run in the command line: